Driving the Golden Circle Route with Some of the Most Beautiful Waterfalls in Iceland

 When we arrived late afternoon after spending the day exploring the Golden Circle route in Iceland, the host was busy checking in another couple which only took a few moments.
 He checked us in next, and then that was the last we saw of him.
-It was a little odd, but seems normal in Iceland.
+It was a little odd, but as I mentioned, it seems normal in Iceland.

 Wifi isn’t great throughout the house, and the house is old (but very charming), so sound carries easily.
 My skype conversation with my grandparents was certainly not private, which was fine – the other guests were all nice, but most kept to themselves.
 We made brief friends with a couple from Colorado who had arrived that morning and would be camping (yikes!) the next few days.
 I love camping, don’t get me wrong, but with that wind and rain…they agreed they would likely be camping in the car.